mikependon/RepoDB/README.md

 			, O.OrderDate
 			, O.Quantity
 			, P.Price
-		FROM [dbo].[Customer] C
+			, (O.Quatity * P.Price) AS Total /* Note: This is not in the class, but still it is valid */ FROM [dbo].[Customer] C
 		INNER JOIN [dbo].[Order] O ON O.CustomerId = C.Id
 		INNER JOIN [dbo].[OrderItem] OI ON OI.OrderId = O.Id